/Directory/Texas/

 MISSION:

-MAINTENANCE AND PRESERVATION OF THE COMMMON AREAS WHICH BENEFIT THE COMMUNITY AND PUBLIC AT LARGE.
+MAINTENANCE AND PRESERVATION OF THE COMMON AREAS WHICH BENEFIT THE COMMNITY AND PUBLIC AT LARGE.

 Iron Workers Welfare Plan